Professional-activities/Lottie-CV/docs/index.md

 ![Image by Nate Williams on Unsplash](attachments/Pasted%20image%2020240612165538.png) Source: [Nate Williams on Unsplash](https://unsplash.com/fr/@primalimagery)

-## 📍 What is Research Data Management?
+## 📍 What is Research Data Management? in life

 A broad introduction to RDM including core values; RDM vocabulary; data steward